 • It is nice that the hallway has an easy distribution to all the spaces.
 It is however, less appealing how crowded and rather inconvenient it feels.

-• Similar with the living room issue, the desire to provide as many options in the bathrooms, results in crowded and cramped spaces.
+• Similar to the living room issue, the desire to provide as many options in the bathrooms, results in crowded and cramped spaces.
 Having both a bathtub and a shower is always nice.
-Bumping into shower doors and barely moving oneself in the space, let alone two, not so much.
+Bumping into shower doors and barely maneuvering oneself in the space, let alone two people, not so much.

 So, let’s see what the two items imply: A bathtub is desired by most people.
 It appeals to parents as they can bathe their children more easily, however it can lose its appeal after a certain age due to obvious safety reasons.
 A shower appeals to working people that need to move fast.
 It appeals to people that do a lot of sport, but so does a bathtub.
 It appeals to people that want to save water, but hey, a bathtub won’t stop you from doing that either.

-• The apartment has 78m².
-Quite generous.
+• The apartment has 78m², which is quite generous.
 Yet the only storage/utilitarian space is a tiny square shoved between the small bedroom and the living room.
-It is “beautifully” placed just at the entrance door of the living room and it is accessed through the most cramped spot of the house.
+It is placed right next to the entrance door of the living room and accessed through the most cramped spot of the house.

 • And what’s with that tiny itsy bitsy balcony?
 Really?
 I have 78m² and I can’t even stretch my legs?

 • I moved the secondary bedroom and in the process allowed the living room door to be accessible from the entry hallway as well as created a more private section where the laundry space can be accessed.